Home

 The “R” means to recap or acknowledge.
 Occasionally it can be helpful to summarize or paraphrase what you have heard in a succinct, yet natural way to ensure that you understand correctly.

-It is also helpful to find some way to acknowledge what is being said.
+To be a better listener, it is also helpful to find some way to acknowledge what is being said.
 Too often people respond to a statement by the speaker with an immediate objection to that statement.
 The speaker then counter-objects to the objection, and then the listener counter-objects to the counter-objection (by this point no one is listening).

 Instead, find some way to acknowledge the other person’s point.
 Rather than giving an immediate objection, find some way to say, “That’s a good point,” or “Yes, I can see where you are coming from, because …”